Underwater Garden View

 Why Explore the Reef without touching it?

 Corals have a unique, complicated and poorly understood microbial layer in their protective ‘mucus’ type coating which could function as a part of their immune system, which is why you should never touch corals!
-Globally, all reef corals are in dire risk.
-In fact, the second largest Barrier Reef went through severe damages over the past years.
+Globally, all reef corals are at dire risk.
+In fact, the second-largest Barrier Reef went through severe damages over the past years.
 Due to the continuous damage and loss of the Coral Reef, coral restoration came about.
 In Belize, Fragments of Hope initiated this concept in 2006, which was before the damage to the reef was severe.
-Their original site at Laughing Bird Caye National Park is widely considered the best example of true reef restoration in the world, with coral cover increased from just a few percent to over 35% in over a hectare of shallow reef.
+Their original site at Laughing Bird Caye National Park is widely considered the best example of true reef restoration in the world, with coral cover increased from just a few percents to over 35% in over a hectare of the

 As a visitor to Belize, and coral reefs anywhere, here are some guidelines to follow: